hedgedoc/hedgedoc/docs/content/tutorials/setup.md

    - `HD_DATABASE_PASS`: This should contain a strong password than `password` for your database.
      You can again use `pwgen -s 64` to generate it.

+!!! info "Base URL with specific port"
+    If you set `HD_BASE_URL` to an URL with a specific port then you also need to adjust the port forwarding of the proxy service in `docker-compose.yml`.

 7. Start the Docker containers by running `docker compose up -d`.

 8. Navigate your browser to the url you chose in step 6.
 Your instance is now ready to use.